Get

 Image Credit: ChocoPie, Shutterstock

 Although you may have your heart set on adopting a kitten of a specific color, make this your last consideration.
-Instead, the top ranking concerns when choosing kittens should be personality and health.
+Instead, the top ranking concerns when choosing kittens should be health and personality.

 Personality (or purr-sonality) as a kitten is the most telling sign of the kind of cat your kitten will grow into.
 To determine personality you’ll want to:

-1. Observe A Litter: Observe how “your” kitten interacts with siblings.
-Is she the instigator?
+• Observe the Litter: Observe how “your” kitten interacts with siblings.
+Is he or she the instigator?
 Is he more reserved?
 These behaviors are important to note, especially if you already have pets in the home.
 Shy kittens may not be happy in a house filled with dogs and children but may thrive in a calmer environment.
 By nature, kittens should be playful and interactive.
 Inquisitiveness is a good sign.
 Hissing and/or hiding indicate a kitten is not well socialized and may have trouble adjusting in the home.

-3. Get A Look At Mom: Kittens learn to trust and fear from their mothers.
-If mom is comfortable around people and being handled, changes are strong her offspring will be the same.
+• Meet Mom: Kittens learn to trust and fear from their mothers.
+If mom is comfortable around people and being handled, chances are strong her offspring will be the same.
 However, don’t rule out adopting a kitten taken in from a feral mom.
 With proper attention, these kittens reveal themselves as lifelong affectionate companions.
 Getting a look at mom also means you’ll have a chance to inspect the environment in which the kitten has been raised.
 The more kittens are handled when young, the friendlier they’ll be.
 Also, kittens raised “under foot” in homes tend to be calmer about things like doorbells, vacuum cleaners, and foot traffic.

-Whether choosing kittens from a breeder, rescue, or want ad, health should be your top concern.
+Whether choosing kittens from a breeder, rescue, advertisement or friend, their health and wellbeing should be your top concern.
 Inspect the kitten for clear eyes, a clear nose (no mucus or wheezing), pink inner ears, a clean coat and no odors.

-Bare patches of fur could mean ringworm or other diseases.
+Bare patches of fur could mean ringworm or a flea infestation, among others.
 Small specks of black dirt in the fur -especially near the tail- means fleas.
 Dried black specks inside the ears indicate ear mites.
 Do a quick check of the kitten’s rump for cleanliness and no evidence of diarrhea.

 Ask the seller if you may have the kitten examined by your vet.
 Reputable breeders/sellers won’t refuse.
 Also, ask for a health and vaccination history.
 After health and personality, selecting a cat/kitten often comes down to a special feeling.
 Many people swear their cats picked them.
 In which case, you want to be sure to be on your best behavior.